6th Massachusetts Militia Regiment: Baltimore riot

 The blockage of the railroad left four companies, numbering 220 men, at President Street Station with no choice but to march through the city to reach Camden Station, slightly more than one mile away.
 The size of the crowd obstructing their path was estimated at 10,000.
 Captain Follansbee, the senior captain, took charge of the detachment.
 After crossing the Pratt Street Bridge, which had been partially dismantled by the crowd, Follansbee ordered his men to march at the "double-quick."
 This roused the crowd further as they perceived the quickened pace as an indication of panic.
 As well as stones and bricks being thrown, shots were now fired at the 6th Massachusetts from the stores and houses around them.
 Captain Follansbee gave the order to return fire.

 Seventeen-year-old Private Luther C. Ladd, a factory worker from Lowell, was hit in the head by a piece of scrap iron that was thrown from a rooftop and fractured his skull.
 As he staggered, one of the rioters took Ladd's musket from him and fired, wounding him in the leg.
 Ladd died on Pratt Street.
 He is known as the first Union soldier to be killed in action during the Civil War.
-Three other militiamen were killed during the riot: Private Addison O. Whitney, Private Charles A. Taylor and Corporal Sumner H. Needham.
+Four other militiamen were killed or mortally wounded during the riot: Private Addison O. Whitney, Private Charles A. Taylor, Corporal Sumner Henry Needham and Sergeant John Ames.
 A total of 36 members of the 6th Massachusetts were wounded.

 A formation of approximately 50 officers of the Baltimore Police eventually placed themselves between the rioters and the militiamen, allowing the 6th Massachusetts to proceed to Camden Station.
 The companies boarded the train which quickly got underway for Washington, though the crowd followed the train for some miles attempting to stop it.
 A total of 12 civilians were killed during the riot and an unknown number were injured.